-Since both usually take place right before a product’s launch, it’s easy to confuse private and public tests but it’s important to remember that these tests are managed in very different ways and result in varied experiences.
+Since both usually occur right before a product’s launch, it’s easy to confuse private and public tests.
+Still, it’s important to remember that these tests are managed in very different ways and result in varied experiences.

 So what makes them so different?
 What can you expect from each type of test?
 Which one is the right experience for you?
 Let’s start with some basics:

-Private tests are limited projects specifically designed to gather feedback from a carefully selected group of users that match the product’s target market.
+Private tests are limited projects designed to gather feedback from a carefully selected user group that matches the product’s target market.

-The focus is to find Issues or bugs, so they can be fixed or managed before the product’s launch.
+The focus is to find Issues or bugs so that they can be fixed or managed before the product’s launch.
 This is also a great time to get general impressions from potential customers.

-Perhaps the most important distinction in a private test is a heavy focus on maintaining secrecy about the product and its features, so testers will be asked to sign a Non-Disclosure Agreement.
+Perhaps the most critical distinction in a private test is a heavy focus on maintaining secrecy about the product and its features, so testers will be asked to sign a Non-Disclosure Agreement.

 Public tests will have the product made available to the general public.
-The purpose of a public test is to generate awareness and buzz about the product, rather than just gather actionable feedback from participants.
+The purpose of a public trial is to generate awareness and buzz about the product rather than gather actionable feedback from participants.

-They involve either a limited version of the product (which can generate interest in the full or paid version) or a launch-ready version of the product.
+They involve either a limited version of the product (which can generate interest in the whole or paid version) or a launch-ready version.

-In the latter case, the company can still refer to this as a test so they can make changes while people are trying out the product.
-Public tests generally happen after extensive private testing has already occurred.
+In the latter case, the company can still refer to this as a test to make changes while people try out the product.
+Public trials generally happen after extensive private testing has already occurred.

 Who Gets to be a Tester?

-Private tests consist of testers that are hand-selected by the test management team through a considerable qualification process so not everyone who applies will fit the requirements needed to participate.
+Private tests consist of testers hand-selected by the test management team through a considerable qualification process, so not everyone who applies will fit the requirements needed to participate.
 Public tests generally have little to no technical or demographic requirements to join.

 What’s Expected of Testers?